-Our Tiny Tot room serves children ages 13 months to 23 months old.
-Here your Tiny Tot will eat, sleep, and play according to his or her own schedule.
-We understand that each Tiny Tot is an individual with his or her very own unique abilities, desires and emotions.
+Our one year old room serves children ages 12 months to 24 months old.
+Here your Little Explorer will eat, sleep, and play according to his or her own schedule.
+We understand that each child is an individual with his or her very own unique abilities, desires and emotions.
 Our Toddler program is designed to meet the individual needs of your child/ren and to provide them with educational experiences.
 Our program is uniquely designed to encourage visual, language, gross motor and small motor experiences to enhance learning through their own natural curiosity.
 Your Tiny Tot teacher will guide and encourage your child in every stage of his or her development.

 Physical Development & Health to include; interaction with environment, walking and running with coordination, fine motor skills, and maintenance of healthy growth.